How to get to Prague – the best options to reach the Czech capital

 The official website of Prague airport is prg.aero, where you can check arrivals, departures, and flight status.
 I recommend that you sign up for SMS notifications about your flight.
 Upon arrival, you’ll get a message with the number of a belt where you can collect your luggage.
 Upon departure, you’ll receive updates about the status of your flight including the opening of check-in, gate opening and gate number, last call and gate closure.
 I find it very practical and use it every time.

 Already in Prague and trying to figure out how to get from the airport to the city centre?

 How to get from Prague airport to the city centre

-If you fly into Prague, you’ll land at Václav Havel Airport Prague in the Ruzyně district (northwestern edge of Prague).
-The best way to get to the city centre is to take public transport because it’s fast, cheap and it runs every few minutes.
+If you fly into Prague, you’ll land at Vaclav Havel Airport Prague in the Ruzyne district (northwestern edge of Prague).
+The best way to get to the city centre is to take public transportation because it’s fast, cheap and it runs every few minutes.

-You can also take a taxi – the official airport taxis with the airport agreement are Fix Taxi and Taxi Praha or use services like Uber or Bolt.
+You can also take a taxi – the official airport taxis with the airport agreement is Tick Tack or use services like Uber or Bolt.
 Uber will be the only official airport taxi starting in spring 2023.

-For more information, you can check out my article The best way to get around Prague.
+For more information, you can check out my article The Best Way How to Get Around Prague.

 Travelling by train

 Are you travelling to Prague from a nearby country, or do you intend to visit multiple European cities at one time?
 In some cases, it might be more convenient to use a train instead of a plane.
 For example, from Vienna, Bratislava, and Dresden, the journey takes only a few hours, making it faster than a plane connection in many cases.
 You can also check direct train connections to Munich, Berlin, Kosice, Budapest, and Linz; the journey will be slightly longer, but it can still be more convenient than flying.